7 principles to help you strengthen your resilience and keep going

 A professional athlete rigorously follows a regime for peak performance based on nutrition, exercise, adequate sleep and mind training.
 They understand that in order to build stamina and increase endurance and resilience, their bodies and minds need optimum fuel, rest and a winning mindset.

-7. RESILIENCE INCREASES WITH A SENSE OF HUMOR
+7. RESILIENCE INCREASES WITH A SENSE OF HUMOUR

 Hardships are not a joke, but if we can keep our outlook light-hearted, look for rays of hope and laugh at the small and simple things of life, then it makes the heavy load lighter.